ImageMagick v6 Examples --

 else 1-2*(1-Src)*(1-Dest)

-The result is a special compose method which preserves any pure white and black (highlights) that is present in the destination image, while tinting the mid-tone greys of that mage by the colors found in the overlay image.
+The result is a special compose method which preserves any pure white and black (highlights) that is present in the destination image while tinting the mid-tone greys of that image by the colors found in the overlay image.

-That is given a grey-scale image as the destination, this operator will color that background using the source image, preserving any shadow and highlighting effects that was present in the destination.
+That is, given a grey-scale image as the destination, this operator will color that background using the source image preserving any shadow and highlighting effects that are present in the destination.

 convert -size 64x64 gradient:yellow-blue gradient_yell-blue.jpg